Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

 ## LBYL vs EAFP

-Look Before You Leap and Easier to Ask Forgiveness than Permissions are two practices each with their advantages and inconvenient.
+Look Before You Leap and Easier to Ask Forgiveness than Permissions are two practices each with their advantages and inconveniences.
 Python tend the prefer the second one as try/except is "easy" in Python.

 This first implementation will often feel more idiomatic Python: